mahatikg/rails-react-project/README.md

 # README

 This Rails5.0API instantiates each new spotify user and stores the data recieved from the Spotify API.
-This  Rails5.0 API is designed to work in tandem with a Spotify React-App which can be found here.
+This API is designed to work in tandem with the Spotify React-App which can be found here.
 In order to populate the database both the Rails5.0 API and the React-App need to be running.